securitybunker/databunker/README.md

 Databunker extracts **customer email**, **customer phone** values out of the customers' personal records granting **passwordless** access for the customer into their Databunker personal account.
 This is done by generating a random access key that Databunker sends to your customer by email or by SMS.
-Your customer can login and view all the information collected and saved by Databunker in connection to his profile.
+Your customer can signin into Databunker, view information saved by Databunker and make changes with compliance with a company' policy.

 <p float="middle">
   <img align="top" style="vertical-align: top;" src="images/ui-login-form.png" alt="login form" />